ksqlDB in Confluent Control Center¶

 - Terminate a persistent query.

-To access the Flow View page, click the ksqlDB cluster name in the ksqlDB applications page and click the Flow tab.
+To access the Flow View page, click the ksqlDB cluster name in the ksqlDB clusters page and click the Flow tab.

 Use Flow View to:

-- View the topology of your ksqlDB application.
+- View the topology of your ksqlDB cluster.

 - Inspect the details of streams, tables, and the ksqlDB statements that create them.

-- View events as they flow through your application.
+- View events as they flow through your cluster.

 Enable and disable the ksqlDB feature in Control Center¶